btcpayserver/btcpayserver-doc/docs/Refund.md

 ## Questions

 If you have questions about the BTCPay Server refunds function, you can join the [community chat](https://chat.btcpayserver.org/).
-If you have questions about any of the other tools or commands, etc. it's likely you can find answers to your questions by doing a search on the internet or on [StackOverflow](https://stackoverflow.com/).
+If you have questions about any of the other tools or commands, etc., it's likely you can find answers to your questions by doing a search on the internet or on [StackOverflow](https://stackoverflow.com/).